 There are no current pharmacological treatments for regulating hunger and hyperphagia-related behaviors of patients with PWS.
-In contrast with the absence of companies who have disclosed efforts to study upstream disorders of the MC4 pathway, we are aware of several companies investigating or developing therapies intended to treat hunger and hyperphagia associated with PWS.
-The different companies and compounds in development, of which we are aware, involve multiple mechanisms of action.
+In contrast with the absence of companies who have disclosed efforts to study upstream disorders of the MC4 pathway, there are several companies investigating or developing therapies intended to treat hunger and hyperphagia associated with PWS.
+The different companies and compounds in development involve multiple mechanisms of action.
 The companies and their compounds include; Millendo Therapeutics Inc. (AZP-531), Soleno Therapeutics (Diazoxide Choline Controlled Release), Zafgen (ZGN-1258), GLWL Research Inc. (GLWL-01), Insys Therapeutics Inc. (Oral Cannabidiol Solution) and Calm Therapeutics.